ropensci/roweb3/content/blog/2022-04-19-software-review-editorial-challenges/index.md

 ## Conclusion

 Here we've summarized some common problems for our editorial boards.
-We've found it's very important to automate processes but also to communicate between editors to find solutions, and to commiserate with and encourage each other.
+We've found it's very important to automate processes but also for editors to be able to communicate with each other directly in order to find solutions, as well as to commiserate with and encourage each other.
-As software review continues, we will surely have to tackle new challenges.
+As software review continues, we will surely run into new challenges to tackle.
-We hope our experience can inform other editorial boards.
+We hope our experiences are useful for other editors and that they may help inform other editorial boards.